isomerpages/nlb-biblioasia/_apr-2011/The Growth of Imagination in Singapore Children’s Literature in English (1965–2005).md

 &emsp;who understand the role of authorship in relation to<br>
 &emsp;the new political status and urgent social needs of <br>
 &emsp;our country.
 It is only local authors who could have a<br>
-&emsp;sense of social awareness, a real understanding of &emsp;the various aspects of the local environment and above<br>
+&emsp;sense of social awareness, a real understanding of<br>
+&emsp;the various aspects of the local environment and above<br>
 &emsp; all a true appreciation of the national aspirations and <br> 												&emsp;strivings of our people, and contribute by making <br>
 &emsp;appropriate references and allusions to local conditions<br>